kevinquillen/metaquake/README.md

   - meta
 ```

 Run the game with the flag `-game meta` to load the game files.
-You can do this in Steam by changing the game properties.
+You can do this in Steam by changing the game properties, or by appending it on your server start command.

 ### In game help

 To enter the in game help menu, hit Backspace.
 Navigate the menu options with the 1, 2, and 3 keys.

+NOTE: Help system does not appear in QuakeWorld, currently.
+To select a class, type its alias into the console:

+- soldier
+- sniper
+- special
+- scout
+- hweap
+- mage
+- cleric
+- druid
+- shock
+- fireelem
+- ninja
+- lich
+- asniper
+- berserk

+### Current Classes

+Pick from any of the following classes in Meta with their own abilities:

+- Soldier
+- Sniper
+- Demolition
+- Scout
+- Heavy Weapons
+- Mage
+- Cleric
+- Druid
+- Shock Trooper
+- Fire Elemental
+- Ninja
+- Lich
+- Assault Sniper
+- Berserker

+#### Spells

+Note that some classes use magic only based attacks and no weapons.
+Spells can be cast in a few 'modes' you can cycle through:

+- Directed
+- Area
+- Self

+You may want to bind a key to `nextspell` or `prevspell` so you can cycle through them quickly.

 ### Full Mouselook